Partnering to Impact is a donor-funded grant program to support the university in a way that strengthens the engagement of our Women for OSU Partners.

 Project Summary: In its continuing effort to bring world-class performing artists to Stillwater and Oklahoma State University, The McKnight Center will host a residency with renowned opera singer and OSU alumna, Sarah Coburn.
 The weeklong residency will include an array of masterclasses and private coaching sessions, an open rehearsal, and a lecture for Greenwood School of Music voice students, in addition to a mainstage concert in the Performance Hall.
 The selection of Sarah Coburn has special meaning due to her longstanding ties to OSU.
 Ms. Coburn’s down-to- earth demeanor makes her a relatable figure and will demonstrate to Greenwood School of Music students that with hard work, anything is possible.
 Women for OSU will be recognized as the exclusive partner for the residency.

-If you are interested in becoming a Women for OSU Partner, please contact Jayme Ferrell.
+If you are interested in becoming a Women for OSU Partner, please contact Annie Wells.